MukurtuCMS/mukurtudocs/docs/source/media/upload-media-assets.md

 - Select a **Sharing Setting** and **Cultural Protocol** to apply to your media.
 > Thumbnails are a required field for External Embeds

+## These additional fields are used across all media types
+- Identifier
+- Contributor
+- People
+- Media Tags
+- Thumbnail*

 ## Audio Files
 Supported audio file types:
 - MP3, WAV, OGG, M4A
+### Additional Audio Metadata Fields
+- Transcription

 ## SoundCloud
 Insert a URL for a SoundCloud asset in the **SoundCloud URL** field.